Fan Control and Power Management

 The enable command makes thinkfan start automatically at boot.
 The start command runs it immediately.
 The status command lets you confirm it is working.

-You should see output that includes something like:
+You should see output that includes active (running) and something like:

 Temperatures(bias): 42(0) -> Fans: 0

-This means: “CPU is at 42°C, fan is at speed 0 (off).”
+This means: “CPU is at 42°C, fan is at level 0 (off).”
 The laptop should now be silent.

 Tool 2: auto-cpufreq (Optional — Intelligent CPU Frequency Scaling)